BurdLunkhurd/bscProject/README.md

 singleEmission Import no so2.py
 -- Import the provided atmosphere model and generate a planetary emission spectrum using petitRADTRANS, but not taking into account SO2.
 Saves the data in a .txt

+prtemissioncomparison.py
+-- plots all 4 prt emission spectra, both in fp/fs and in fp units.

 pandexoComparisonGeneral2.py
 -- Contains functions:
 DoPandexo(instrument,source):